developer-zebra/developer-zebra-site/src/mx/4-4/mx/filemgr/index.md

 ---
 title: File Manager
-description: The File Manager setting type allows your application to manage files on the device.
-For example you can download a file from an ftp server and it save on the device.
+description: The File Manager allows an application to download, save and otherwise manage files on the device.

 publish: true
 ---